grandadmiral-thrawn/metQC/_posts/2015-02-03-min_max_checks.markdown

 * The Portal five minute value and the database five minute value for the minimum are in sync, but this actual minimum value on 2014-10-16 was about three-one-hundreths of a degree colder and occured about 15 minutes earlier, as 4.218 at 01:57.

-#### CENMET 450 : DIFFERENCES BETWEEN FIVE-MINUTE MAX and DAILY MAX
+#### CENMET 450 : DIFFERENCES BETWEEN FIVE-MINUTE MAX and DAILY MAX FOR AIR TEMPERATURE, DEWPOINT.

 * ** Overview: ** 160 values collected
 * ** Maximum difference ** 4.51 C, 2014-11-06